Blogs from Highdown Gardens

 Jo Hooper, Head Gardener:

-Jo has been Head Gardener at Highdown since 2012 and since returning from maternity leave last year now works part time and job shares with Peter.
-Jo first discovered her love of plants and gardening growing up in rural Devon with a keen gardener for a Mum, but the bug really hit when she spent two years living on a farm in Costa Rica.
-She returned to England and studied at Plumpton College and has been a gardener ever since.
-Amongst various roles Jo has previously been head gardener at Peckham Rye Park in London and Alfriston Clergy House / Monks House for the National Trust, as well as training garden staff at Holland Park and various sites across London.
+Jo has been Head Gardener at Highdown since 2012.
+She first discovered her love of plants and gardening growing up in rural Devon with a keen gardener for a Mum, but the bug really hit when she spent two years living on a farm in Costa Rica.
+Jo returned to England and studied at Plumpton College and has been a gardener ever since.
+Amongst various roles, she has previously been Head Gardener at Peckham Rye Park in London and Alfriston Clergy House / Monks House for the National Trust, as well as training garden staff at Holland Park and various sites across London.

-Gary Prescod was the Interim Head Gardener at Highdown Gardens in 2017/18.
+Gary Prescod is managing the National Lottery Heritage Fund project at Highdown Gardens.
+He was also the interim Head Gardener in 2017/18.
 Having studied at both Cambridge University and the Chelsea Physic Garden in London, Gary brings a solid botanical knowledge and a passion for growing the right plant in the right place, essential for the unique collection of plants growing on chalk in the 8.5 acre gardens at Highdown.
-Gary is now the Project Manager for the National Lottery Heritage Fund that has awarded Highdown Gardens more than £800,000 for a project which will help save the exotic rare plants that grow there and to enhance the visitor experience.
+He is now overseeing the National Lottery Heritage Fund project in the Gardens, with more than £800,000 awarded to help save the exotic rare plants that grow there and enhance the visitor experience.